What is facticity?

 So are you saying that you do not believe in free will?

-Not the common sense conception, no. To clarify, I do believe that we are often free from external obstacles, e.g., someone holding a gun to our head and telling us what to do.
+Not the common sense conception, no. To clarify, I do believe we're often free from external obstacles, e.g., someone holding a gun to our head and telling us what to do.
 But I believe that humans are very much subject to the laws of cause and effect.
 And these laws determine our futures.

 Determine our futures?